daniilsorokin/language-identifier/README.md

 The dataset should be either a list of documents contained in one folder, each document should start with an ISO language code separated from the rest of the name with an underscore (eg. `de_mydocument.txt`).

-The other option is to use a meta file that lists the names of the documents and the corresponding language labels separated by comma:

-    document_name,fr
-    document_name,en
-    document_name,de
-    document_name,bg